BryanCrotaz/ember-data-cache-wip/README.md

 **FetchingCache**

-Wraps a `LocalCache` to add fetching from a remote source when objects are not present in the cache.
+An asynchronous cache that wraps a `LocalCache` to add fetching from a remote source when objects are not present in the cache.
 Fetching is implemented by callbacks, so the cache is backend-agnostic.
 Fetched objects are pushed to the cache automatically.

 Contributing
 ------------------------------------------------------------------------------